 16 year old Bonnie sadly found herself in a predicament when her owner was taken into care.
 They had been together for 15 years.We knew when we heard about Bonnie’s plight that we already had the perfect long term foster home for her - the legendary Karen’s Care Home!Jenna and Karen had worked together many times in the past.
 This amazing woman specialises in offering sanctuary to elderly and/or disabled little ones, and she has helped so many dogs in need over the past few years since she found her calling.Bonnie has settled in wonderfully with Karen and her pack of little oldies.
 Karen keeps us entertained with Bonnie's adventures on our social media pages.
 A bossy lady, Bonnie is ruling the roost and has developed a penchant for hiding her fellow care home residents' toys around the house!One Wish will be supporting Bonnie’s care for the rest of her life.
 She deserves to feel safe, loved and cherished for however long she has left with us.
 We’re making sure she has everything she needs.© 2025 One Wish Dog Foundation.
 Registered Charity no: 1212997

-Buddy, a 1 year old male Cocker Spaniel available for adoption from One Wish Dog Foundation in Oxfordshire
+Louie, a 1 year old male Labrador available for adoption from One Wish Dog Foundation in Oxfordshire

 One Wish Dog Foundation